flipperdevices/flipperzero-firmware/README.md

 # [Flipper Zero Firmware](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/ReadMe.md) <= READ THIS READ ME
 - ****This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.**
 - FLASH STOCK FIRST BEFORE UPDATING TO CUSTOM FIRMWARE
-- Contact me on Discord if you want a renamed DFU
+- Contact me on Discord if you want a renamed Flipper DFU.
+I can do custom names too!
 - DONATIONS ACCEPTED :D BTC:172CE1H1XZVt7tc4HDQ1q9Mej1K7VuHfEf ETH:0x6c46eE48Bd433b0ADE711B43D188Cf8215cd51c2

 # Clone the Repository